JacksonAllan/CC/api_reference.md

 This macro declares an `el_ty *` pointer-iterator named `i_name`.
 It is equivalent to `for( el_ty *i_name = last( cntr ); i_name != r_end( cntr ); i_name = prev( cntr, i_name ) )` and should be followed by the body of the loop.

-    Notes:
+> **Note**
-    - List pointer-iterators (including r_end and end) are not invalidated by any API calls besides init and cleanup, unless the they point to erased elements.
+> List pointer-iterators (including r_end and end) are not invalidated by any API calls besides init and cleanup, unless the they point to erased elements.

 ### Map (an unordered container associating elements with keys, implemented as a Robin Hood hash table)